Black & White (Pointer Sisters album)

 Black & White is the eighth studio album by the Pointer Sisters, released in 1981 on the Planet label.

 History

-Black & White was their fourth record with producer Richard Perry and yielded the #2 pop hit "Slow Hand".
-The fourth single release, "Should I Do It", reached #13 in the spring of 1982, making Black & White the first Pointer Sisters album to yield two Top Twenty hits.
+Black & White was their fourth record with producer Richard Perry and yielded the No. 2 pop hit "Slow Hand".
+The fourth single release, "Should I Do It", reached No. 13 in the spring of 1982, making Black & White the first Pointer Sisters album to yield two Top Twenty hits.
 Black & White was certified Gold in September 1981.
 The album was remastered and issued on CD with bonus tracks in 2009 by Wounded Bird Records.

+Critical reception

 Record World said that the second single "What a Surprise" has "sing-song choruses and a simple yet effective melody line."